Google987/Google987/README.md

 ### A Little Coding

-Also, I 💕 to make other type of educational videos, mainly for students.
+Also, I 💕 to make other type of videos (educational), mainly for students.

 Here are a few:
 - [▶️ 5 Small Changes Every CSE/IT Student Should Do](https://youtu.be/mFNJoBGgHkA)